-Eric Jelinski has engineering degrees in three disciplines, teaches nuclear engineering curriculum at the University of Toronto, had a full career with the nuclear power industry in Canada and is President of Environmentalists for Nuclear - Canada.
-In this short essay, he outlines the history of the human race based on history of the energy sources that were available and addresses retrograde environmentalists and their organizations that want to use a high percentage of so called renewable energy (wind, solar, and biofuels).
+Eric Jelinski has engineering degrees in three disciplines, teaches nuclear engineering curriculum at the University of Toronto, had a full career with the nuclear power industry in Canada and was President of Environmentalists for Nuclear - Canada.
+In this short essay, he outlines a few simple steps to make large improvements in energy programs for North America.
+So simple, but national leaders haven't implemented them so far.

 Three steps to a zero carbon world (by Bruno Comby, comments by Eric Jelinski, John Shanahan) France, Canada, USofA18.Sep.2017